Michael Jackson’s Supporters ‘Don’t Know The Facts Either,’ Says Romesh Ranganathan

 British stand-up comedian Romesh Ranganathan recently spoke about his The Cynic’s Mixtape tour with The List and touched on everything from his children, his veganism, and the environment.
 He also addressed his thoughts on the allegations brought forth against Michael Jackson by Wade Robson and James Safechuck in the documentary Leaving Neverland.

-According to Ranganathan, his bit about Jackson has drawn criticism from some of the late pop star’s defenders, but it doesn’t appear to phase him.
+According to Ranganathan, his bit about Jackson has drawn criticism from some of the late pop star’s defenders, but it doesn’t appear to faze him.
 In one instance, he reportedly spoke to some of the King of Pop’s supporters that stayed behind after one of his shows to discuss their concerns.

 “They felt he’s being unfairly persecuted after his death, and that it’s an example of another black man being tarnished when we don’t know the facts.
 And this is true but they don’t know the facts either, and there’s a difference between thinking definitely that he’s innocent and just wanting him to be innocent.
 I can’t say that speaking to them has softened what I say about Michael Jackson but it did make me think more about it.”